Shumin326/LSH/README.md

 ![](query_no)

-3. all the similar reviews in the dataset
+3. the csv file containing all the similar reviews in the dataset

 ![](csv_file.png)